CentaurusInfra/alnair/alnair-device-plugin/README.md

 ### 1. Prerequisites
 * Provision a Kubernetes cluster with at least one GPU node.
-* Install [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) and configure it as the default docker runtime.
+* Install Nvidia docker runtime [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) and configure it as the default docker runtime.
 * A kubeconfig with enough permissions.

-**NOTE**: Don't install nvidia-docker2.
-We mount host /run directory to vgpu-server container.
-Nvidia-docker2 has conflicts with mounting /run.
-Error is like ``` stderr: nvidia-container-cli: mount error: file creation failed: /var/lib/docker/overlay2/XXXX/merged/run/nvidia-persistenced/socket: no such device or address: unknown"```.
-If this happens, you can purge all nvidia* packages and reinstall.

 ### 2. Single Yaml Installation: